siderolabs/talos/website/content/docs/v0.15/Guides/kubespan.md

   secret: AbdsWjY9i797kGglghKvtGdxCsdllX9CemLq+WGVeaw=
 ```

-> Note: This can be applied in immediate mode (no reboot required) by passing `--immediate` to either the `edit machineconfig` or `apply-config` subcommands.
+> Note: This can be applied in immediate mode (no reboot required).

 #### Talos v0.12